-General editorial recommendations
+General recommendations for content

 This section proposes general recommendations to ensure your contents are accessible whatever the medium used (email, Web, Word, etc.).